 Do Stress and Sleep Play a Role?

-When we are stressed, our body goes into emergency mode and this has an effect of aggravating most skin conditions — but the mechanism behind it is not yet clear to dermatologists besides the fact that stress is known to elevate cortisol levels, and cortisol levels affect the immune system, which is responsible for creating inflammation.
+When we are stressed, our body goes into emergency mode and this has an effect of aggravating most inflammatory skin conditions — but the mechanism behind it is not yet clear to dermatologists besides the fact that stress is known to elevate cortisol levels, and cortisol levels affect the immune system, which is responsible for creating inflammation.

 “Although we do not yet have a thorough understanding of the mechanisms, we do know that stress can impact most inflammatory skin conditions, including acne, rosacea, psoriasis, eczema and more, by causing flares in all of these conditions,” says King.
 “And lack of sleep plays a role because it’s a cause of stress to the body.”